An Historic 16th Century Inn On The Banks Of The River Cover

 The Cover Bridge Inn is a very special place.
-This characterful old coaching inn has been welcoming travellers for hundreds of years - a tradition continued by owners Nick & Anne Harrington for 22 years!
+This characterful old coaching inn has been welcoming travellers for hundreds of years - a tradition that Milly and Steve will contiune to uphold.

 The Cover Bridge Inn, (formerly called the Forresters Arms and previously the Masons Arms), is situated alongside the River Cover, a few hundred yards upstream from the confluence with the River Ure.